zephyrproject-rtos/zephyr/README.rst

   Security related issue tracking is done in JIRA.
 The location of this JIRA is https://zephyrprojectsec.atlassian.net.

-* **Mailing List**: The `Zephyr mailing lists`_ are perhaps the most convenient way to track developer discussions and to ask your own support questions to the Zephyr project community.
-Notice there are specific `Zephyr mailing list subgroups`_ for announcements and developers.
+* **Mailing List**: The `Zephyr Development mailing list`_ is perhaps the most convenient way to track developer discussions and to ask your own support questions to the Zephyr project community.
+There are also specific `Zephyr mailing list subgroups`_ for announcements, builds, marketing, and Technical Steering Committe notes, for example.
-  You can read through message archives to follow past posts and discussions, a good thing to do to discover more about the Zephyr project.
+  You can read through the message archives to follow past posts and discussions, a good thing to do to discover more about the Zephyr project.